 Grab your copy of this FREE DNA guide:

 Points to Remember When Recreating Your Ancestor’s DNA

 Before I end, let me reiterate a couple of things that I think are really important when dealing with Lazarus kits.

 First off, this Lazarus kit that you create at best is only going to recreate about 50 percent of the DNA.
-That DNA is not going to be separated out into paternal chromosomes or maternal chromosomes.
+That DNA is not going to be separated into paternal chromosomes or maternal chromosomes.
 It’s all going to be mixed together.

-Also, keep in mind the diminishing returns I mentioned in the last half of my video (watch it to better understand).
+Also, keep in mind the diminishing returns I mentioned in the last half of my video (watch it to understand better).
 If you have more than four children, you’re not going to see much of a difference in the Lazarus kit.
 If you go beyond about a hundred distant cousins, you’re not going to see much of a difference in the Lazarus kit.
 But getting from 20 distant cousins to a hundred distant cousins can actually have a significant amount of DNA added to that Lazarus kit.

 Unfortunately, Lazarus is not going to be able to recreate all of a target person’s DNA.
-However it’s certainly better than nothing, and I would encourage you to try it and see how much you can create.
+However, it’s certainly better than nothing, and I would encourage you to try it and see how much you can create.